Starting your Alumni Program

 You will also need to think about whether you want the event to be in-person or online.
 This will partly be determined by how spread-out your alumni are, but also by the goal for the event.
 If you want the event to be a business development opportunity with connections being made and relationships developed, then a small, very targeted in-person event will serve you better than a webinar.
 Equally, if your motivation is to bring back boomerang hires, a series of online events helping former employees upskill or think more strategically about their career could be the perfect launchpad for a recruitment drive.

-How to Measure the Success of Your Alumni Platform?
+10. How Do I Measure the Success of My Alumni Platform?

 A properly engaged alumni network can drive sales, save you money on recruitment costs and enhance your employer brand but it’s also an investment of time and money, so how do you know if your alumni network is a success?
 At EnterpriseAlumni we recommend tracking seven key metrics.